mkavulich/ccpp-doc/CCPPtechnical/source/AddingNewSchemes.rst

 Implementing a scheme in CCPP
 =============================

-There are, broadly speaking, two philosophies for connecting an existing physics scheme to the CCPP Framework:
+There are, broadly speaking, two approaches for connecting an existing physics scheme to the CCPP Framework:

 1. Refactor the existing scheme to CCPP format standards, using ``pre_`` and ``post_`` :term:`interstitial schemes <interstitial scheme>` to interface to and from the existing scheme if necessary.
-2. Create a driver scheme as an interface from the existing scheme's Fortran module to the CCPP framework.
+2. Create a driver scheme as an interface from the existing scheme's Fortran module to the CCPP Framework.

 .. figure:: _static/ccpp_scheme_diagram.png

    *Diagram of the methods described in this section.*

 Method 1 is the preferred method of adapting a scheme to CCPP.
-This involves making modifications to the original scheme so that it is CCPP-compliant (see :numref:`Chapter %s <CompliantPhysParams>`), containing only subroutines that correspond to CCPP entry points (i.e. ``schemename_init``, ``schemename_run``, etc.).
+This involves making modifications to the original scheme so that it is CCPP-compliant (see :numref:`Chapter %s <CompliantPhysParams>`), containing subroutines that correspond to CCPP entry points (i.e. ``schemename_init``, ``schemename_run``, etc.) as necessary.
 It should be accompanied by appropriate metadata files (see :numref:`Section %s <MetadataRules>`), and it must be updated to remove any disallowed features as listed in :numref:`Section %s <CodingRules>`.
-However, there are cases where method 1 may not be possible (for example, in schemes that are also used in non-CCPP-compliant models), in which case, method 2 can be employed.

 While method 1 is preferred, there are cases where method 1 may not be possible: for example, in schemes that are shared with other, non-CCPP hosts, and so require specialized, model-specific drivers, and might be beholden to different coding standards required by another model.
 In cases such as this, method 2 may be employed.

-Method 2 involves fewer changes to the original scheme’s Fortran module: A CCPP-compliant driver module (see :numref:`Chapter %s <CompliantPhysParams>`) handles defining the inputs to and outputs from the scheme module in terms of state variables, constants, and tendencies provided by the model as defined in the scheme’s .meta file.
+Method 2 involves fewer changes to the original scheme's Fortran module: A CCPP-compliant driver module (see :numref:`Chapter %s <CompliantPhysParams>`) handles defining the inputs to and outputs from the scheme module in terms of state variables, constants, and tendencies provided by the model as defined in the scheme's .meta file.
 The calculation of variables that are not available directly from the model, and conversion of scheme output back into the variables expected by CCPP, should be handled by interstitial schemes (``schemename_pre`` and ``schemename_post``).
 While this method puts most CCPP-required features in the driver and interstitial subroutines, the original scheme must still be updated to remove STOP statements, common blocks, or any other disallowed features as listed in :numref:`Section %s <CodingRules>`.

 For both methods, optional interstitial schemes can be used for code that can not be handled within the scheme itself.
 For example, if different code needs to be run for coupling with other schemes or in different orders (e.g. because of dependencies on other schemes and/or the order the scheme is run in the :term:`SDF`), or if variables needed by the scheme must be derived from variables provided by the host.
 See  :numref:`Chapter %s <CompliantPhysParams>` for more details on primary and interstitial schemes.